 The two TBMs were given their names by schoolchildren from the region: Florence was named after the nurse Florence Nightingale, who worked in Buckinghamshire for several years.
 Cecilia was named after the astronomer and astrophysicist Cecilia Payne-Gaposchkin, who was born in Buckinghamshire.

-Assembly work is in full swing on the jobsite for a third Herrenknecht TBM (Variable Density TBM, Ø 9,920 mm), which will bore two 1.58 kilometer long tunnels under Long Itchington Wood, reached a first milestone in July 2022 with a successful breakthrough after the first tunnel.
+Assembly work is in full swing on the jobsite for a third Herrenknecht TBM (Variable Density TBM, Ø 9,920 mm), which is boring two 1.5 kilometer long tunnels under Long Itchington Wood, reached a first milestone in July 2022 with a successful breakthrough after the first tunnel.
 The contractor here, Balfour Beatty VINCI joint venture has ordered one more Variable Density TBM (Ø 8,560mm) at Herrenknecht for the Bromford Tunnel lot (2 x 5.7 kilometers).

 Pictures courtesy of HS2 Ltd